Kipkurui-mutai/dogcat_keras/guide.md

 After done with his works, he proudly push it to the master branch.
 And we, after feeling satisfied with our changes in branch `dev`, decide that would be a moment to merge it to the `master` branch.
 Conflicts occur, as we and him both made changes in the same file.

-If you want to merge locally: you have to reswitch to `master` brach:
+If you want to merge locally: you have to re-switch to `master` branch:

 ```bash
 git checkout master